-Robert Eldredge first came to the Massachusetts Bay Colony as an indentured servant in 1635 in Plymouth.
+Robert Eldredge first came to Plymouth in the Massachusetts Bay Colony as an indentured servant in 1635.
 He was listed to bear arms in 1643 in Plymouth then went to Yarmouth about 1645 where he married Elizabeth.
 He was constable in Yarmouth in 1657 and the family later moved and lived on a farm north of Oyster Pond in what is now West Chatham on part of the property deeded to Elizabeth by her father, William Nickerson, Chatham’s largest landowner.

 You can learn more about the early history of Chatham and the Nickerson family at the Nickerson Family website http://cnh.nickersonassoc.com/

 References: Genealogies : Eldred, Eldredge by Hawes, James W. (James William), 1844.